Three More Most Wanted Arrests

 The new list of Salina’s Most Wanted went online to begin the weekend.
-By Wednesday five of them were behind bars.
+By Wednesday six of them were behind bars.

 The first weekend of each month a new list of Salina’s Most Wanted is released.
 The October list went online Saturday.
-According to the Saline County Sheriff’s Office, since then five of them have been caught.
-They include:
+According to the Saline County Sheriff’s Office, since then six of them have been caught.

 - Darrian Lee Copus – Felony Bond Supervision Violation / Burglary / Theft